Lithuanian press ban: Origins and legal basis

 The Program of Restoration of Russian Beginnings at work: Catholic Church of St. Joseph the Betrothed in Vilnius before and during its demolition in 1877.

-The Program of Restoration of Russian Beginnings at work: Orthodox Church of St. Nikolai in Vilnius before and after its reconstruction in 1864.
+The Program of Restoration of Russian Beginnings at work: Orthodox Church of St. Nicholas in Vilnius before and after its reconstruction in 1864.

 After the partitions of the Polish-Lithuanian Commonwealth in the late 18th century, significant portions of Lithuania and Poland were incorporated into the Russian Empire.
 The uprising of 1863, seeking to re-establish the Commonwealth, convinced many Russian politicians that Polish cultural and political influence was the main obstacle hindering the Russification of Lithuania.
 They believed that if the Lithuanian peasantry were distanced from the Polonized nobility and the Catholic Church, Lithuanians would naturally come under Russian cultural influence, as they had allegedly been during previous eras.
 The Russian politician Nikolai Miliutin wrote that "Russian letters will finish that which was begun with the Russian sword."

-On 13 May 1863, Tsar Alexander II of Russia appointed Mikhail Nikolayevich Muravyov as the governor general of the Vilna Governorate.
+On 13 May 1863, Tsar Alexander II of Russia appointed Mikhail Nikolayevich Muravyov as the governor-general of Vilna.
 His duties included both suppression of the uprising, and implementation of the Russification policy.
 Because the situation was perceived as critical, Muravyov was temporarily granted extremely wide powers.
-Muravyov and Ivan Petrovich Kornilov, the newly appointed director of the Vilnius educational district, prepared a radical long-term Russification program that became known as the Program of Restoration of Russian Beginnings (Rusų pradų atkūrimo programa).
+Muravyov and Ivan Petrovich Kornilov, the newly appointed director of the Vilna Educational District, prepared a radical long-term Russification program that became known as the Program of Restoration of Russian Beginnings (Rusų pradų atkūrimo programa).
 Its stated goals were to: